-SIO-BIC must be acknowledged in publications resulting from use of loaned materials or data.
-If any loaned specimens are cited or figured in any publication, they must carry an appropriate reference, which should include the institutional acronym (e.g. "SIO-BIC A12345" for the specimen with catalog number A12345).
+"Scripps Institution of Oceanography Benthic Invertebrate Collection (SIO-BIC)" must be acknowledged in publications resulting from use of loaned materials or data.
+If any loaned specimens are cited or figured in any publication, they must carry an appropriate reference including the previously defined institutional acronym (e.g. "SIO-BIC A12345" for the specimen with catalog number A12345).

 Sequences uploaded to GenBank must also carry the appropriate SIO-BIC catalog number in the "specimen_voucher" field, using the format "SIO-BIC A12345" or "SIO:BIC:A12345".

 Type specimens of any new species described as a result of a loan from SIO-BIC must be deposited at SIO-BIC unless other arrangements have been approved.